• Home

 Types of Student Loan Forgiveness and Related Options

-There are many programs that allow military members to apply to defer student loans or have them forgiven.
+There are many programs allowing military members to apply to defer student loans or have them forgiven.
 In all cases, it will be necessary to contact the loan servicer to determine what application requirements are needed at the time.

 Student Loan Payment Suspension By Agency Order, Legislation, And/Or Executive Order

-In January 2021, President Biden, issued an executive order to extend student loan forbearance until September 2021.
+In December 2021, President Joe Biden issued an executive order to extend student loan forbearance until May 2022.
 That forbearance began in March 2020 in response to the global coronavirus pandemic, but it did not begin there.

 Student Loan Types Affected By The Executive Order